Elderberry Flower Identification: Fresh Elderberry Tincture Recipe

 Key points:

-- Buds form in early spring before leaves fully mature
+Buds form in early spring before leaves fully mature

-- Located at branch tips
+Located at branch tips

-- Shape: Rounded clusters with small spheres
+Shape: Rounded clusters of small spheres

 Elderberry Flower Identification Tips for Sambucus nigra